StanGirard/Block-Part/README.md

 - Other KYC Providers will probably charge us a fee, but we'll be able to select the information we want to test more precisely.
 ---
 #### Oracle
-Has an oracle on the Ethereum's Blockchain we need to provide accurate and validated information.
+As an Oracle on the Ethereum's Blockchain, we need to provide accurate and validated information.
 We could either have a self-hosted node, or we could use a third-party service to interact with the blockchain.
 Self-hosted node: We'll have to take care of it, make sure it is always running.
 Monitor the server it is running on, etc ...
 Third-Party service: We'll have to pay a fee, but we won't have to take care of the maintenance of the node.